Kritik-Kapoor/Mern-Typescript-TodoApp/README.md

 **Upcoming features** :
-- [ ] Create a new list/book.
+- [x] Create a new list.
-- [ ] Then add todos inside that list/book for that specific list.
+- [ ] Then all the todo features must happen inside that list schema and remove the todo schema at the end.
 - [ ] Email authentication.
 - [ ] Login with Gmail/Facebook.
 - [ ] Add calendar ( users can add a date for when they want to finish a todo ).